istreight/eggbeatr/README.md

 ##### Database Set-Up

 To set up the database, run `npm run db:setup`.
 This will create the user and database required by the application.
+The application requires a user named `eggbeatr` and a database named `eggbeatr`.
 Additionally, this will populate the database with the default data.

 ##### Database Initialization

 To initialize the database (without creating a new user), there are two NPM scripts: `npm run db:init` & `npm run db:empty`.
-Both will drop the current database and create a new, fresh database.
-The difference between the two is that the `db:empty` script will not populate the application with any data.
+Both will drop the current database, removing any data, and create a new, fresh database.
+The difference between the two is that the `db:init` script will populate the database with default data whereas the `db:empty` script will not populate the database with any data.

 ### Run